artkonekt/appshell/docs/installation.md

 # Installation

-> For upgrading from an earlier AppShell versions refer to the [Upgrade](upgrade.md) section.
+> For upgrading from earlier AppShell versions, refer to the [Upgrade](upgrade.md) section.

 ## Requirements

 As of AppShell v4.x, the requirements are:

 - PHP 8.2 - 8.5
-- Laravel 10.x, 11.x, 12.x
+- Laravel 10.x, 11.x, 12.x, 13.x

 ## Install AppShell